nidayand/video-people-detection-with-http-post/README.md

 # nidayand/video-people-detection-with-http-post
-The container includes a webserver that is listening after an incoming HTTP POST message to `/lookforperson` path.
-The incoming message must include a video to be analyzed on a parameter named `video`.
+The container includes a web server that is listening after an incoming HTTP POST message to the `/lookforperson` path.
+The incoming message must include a video that is to be analyzed on a parameter named `video`.
-Based on the environment settings it will look for a person in the frames of the video and if found it will do an HTTP POST to a server address of choice and include the detected frame, with the highest confidence level, and the details of the detection.
+Based on the environment settings it will look for a person in the frames of the video, and if found it will do an HTTP POST request to a web server address of choice and attach the detected frame, with the highest confidence level, and the details of the detection.

-OpenCV is compiled to be able to run on a Synology NAS.
+The OpenCV library used is compiled to be able to run on a Synology NAS.

 ## Demonstration
-I've created a very demonstration docker-compose file that can be used to test the service.
+I've created a very simple docker-compose file that can be used to test the service.
 The demo is using Node-RED to present the results from the video file analysis.
-Using your own mp4-file post it to the service endpoint and it will analyze the frames and send the result - if a person is found - for display in the Node-RED UI.
+Use your own mp4-file and post it to the service endpoint that will analyze the frames and send the result - if a person is found - to display in the Node-RED UI.

 1. Start the setup with the file in the [github](https://github.com/nidayand/video-people-detection-with-http-post) repository
 ```bash